All About Milford SF Writers' Conference

 MILFORD is a gathering of authors who write speculative fiction (in its widest sense).
 It is not a school for beginners; there are no "teachers" or "students".
 It is not an elitist in-group.
 Invitations are extended to any SF author - from relative newcomers to those may only dimly recall what rejection slips look like.
 Generally the workshop includes some writers who have not attended a previous Milford, and they are particularly welcome.
 The language of the conference is English, so all work must be submitted for critique in English.

 The conference is the longest-running SF writers' event in the UK.
-It has been a regular and almost annual occurrence since 1972, drawing members from Britain, Europe, America and Australia.
-Over the years it has moved venue several times, but has been in its current location since 2004.
+It has been a regular (and almost) annual occurrence since 1972, drawing members from the UK, Europe, America, Asia and Australia.
+Over the years it has moved venue several times, and is moving to Gladstone's Library in 2024.
 It has settled into a comfortable, workable format: demanding and exhausting, but also convivial.
 In short, it's a social as well as a literary event--a chance to connect with other writers.
+We are open to newcomers as long as they have at least one short story sale.

-Many famous names have passed through Milford in its (more than) four decades: Anne McCaffrey, Brian Aldiss, Bruce Sterling, Charles Stross, Chris Priest, Diana Wynne Jones, George R.R.
-Martin, James Blish (the founder of Milford in the UK), John Clute, Neil Gaiman and Samuel R Delaney.
-More recently Alastair Reynolds, Gaie Sebold, Jaine Fenn, Karen Traviss, Kari Sperring and Liz Williams.
+Many famous names have passed through Milford in its (more than) five decades in the UK (some of them before they were famous): Anne McCaffrey, Brian Aldiss, Bruce Sterling, Charles Stross, Chris Priest, Diana Wynne Jones, George R.R.
+Martin, James Blish (the founder of Milford in the UK), John Clute, Neil Gaiman, Alastair Reynolds, Jaine Fenn, Karen Traviss, Kari Sperring and Liz Williams.

 Some attendees are novel-writers, others specialise in short stories